-2016 is fast approaching and many first time buyers will be searching for the best mortgage solution to fit their needs.
-What first time buyer program fits you best will depends on a few variables.
-Below we will talk about each 2016 first time buyer program available and the things you need to know when picking the best finance option for you.
+Many first-time buyers are always searching for the best mortgage solution to fit their needs.
+What first-time buyer program fits you best will depend on a few variables.
+Below we will talk about each 2024 first-time buyer program available and the things you need to know when picking the best finance option for you.

 USDA Rural Housing ( 502 Guaranteed, Rural Development)

-Unless you are are vet, the USDA loan is the only option for 100 percent financing in the U.S. The USDA program still allows first time buyers to purchase a home with little to zero money out of pocket in 2016.
-Let’s take a look at how the USDA program details below:
+Unless you are a Veteran, the USDA loan is the only option for 100 percent financing in the U.S. The USDA program still allows first-time buyers to purchase a home with little to zero money out of pocket.
+Let’s take a look at the USDA program details below:

 - Home Location – First and foremost the home you purchase must be a “rural approved area” according to the USDA map here.
 For Florida residents, if you want to live in downtown Jacksonville, Orlando, Tampa or Miami – this program won’t work for you.
-However, many of outside surrounding suburbs in these cities are still eligible for USDA RD in 2016.
-In Fla, Pinellas, Broward, Monroe and most of Miami -Dade County are not eligible.
+However, many outside surrounding suburbs in these cities are still eligible for USDA RD.
+In Fla, Pinellas, Broward, Monroe and most of Miami-Dade County are not eligible.
 Remember the property seller is not of concern, just where the house is located.
-Contact us at 800-743-7556 to discuss exact approved locations around your town.
-Home buyers in other states can check out USDA Mortgage Hub here for more information about national USDA loans.
+Contact us at 800-743-7556 to discuss the exact approved locations around your town.

 - Household Income – The USDA program has income limits, the income produced by the household must be below the set limits in place for each county.
-This includes all income producing members of the household even if they are not a part of the loan application.
-The gross USDA household income limits start at $75,650 per year for most 1-4 member households, some counties are higher.
-In addition the limits increase significantly for households with 5+ members – over $100,000 year in many counties.
+This includes all income-producing members of the household even if they are not a part of the loan application.
+The gross USDA household income limits start at $110,650+ per year for most 1-4 member households, some counties are higher.
+In addition, the limits increase significantly for households with 5+ members – over $146,050 per year in many counties.

-- 620 or greater credit score needed to apply from most lender, banks and brokers.
+- 620 or greater credit score is needed to apply from most lenders, banks, and brokers.

 So your area is approved and your income is below the limits?
 Great, now let’s talk about the USDA benefits below:

-- 100% financing – great for first time home buyers that have limited money saved up.
+- 100% financing – great for first-time home buyers who have limited money saved up.
 School teachers, firefighters, police – this program is great for public service workers.
-No bond money or down payment assistance needed since the program does not require a down payment.
+No bond money or down payment assistance is needed since the program does not require a down payment.

-- No special first time buyer class to sit though.
+- No special first-time buyer class to sit through.
 You can be pre-approved in under 30 min.

 - Seller paid closing costs – in addition to 100% financing, the USDA program permits the home seller to pay all your closing costs.

 - Closing costs rolled in – Seller doesn’t want to pay buyers closing costs?
-Buyer still has the option to build closing costs into their loan as long as the home appraisal is high enough to support the final loan amount.
+Buyers still have the option to build closing costs into their loan as long as the home appraisal is high enough to support the final loan amount.

-- USDA one-time Guaranteed FEE of 1.0% – this can be included into the buyers loan regardless of the home appraisal.
+- USDA one-time Guaranteed FEE of 1.0% – this can be included in the buyer’s loan regardless of the home appraisal.

-- There is no minimum savings borrowers need to apply.
+- There is no minimum savings that borrowers need to apply.

 - Low fixed interest rates – no worry about monthly mortgage payment changes, the USDA loan is a low secure 30 year fixed rate.